 A Health FSA cannot pay for health insurance premiums, cosmetic items, cosmetic surgery, controlled substances, or items that improve "general health".
-All items must be intended to treat or prevent a specific medical condition.
+All items must be intended to treat or prevent a specific medical condition; this can be as significant as diabetes or pregnancy, or as trivial as skin cuts.
 Generally, allowable items are the same as those allowable for the medical tax deduction, as outlined in IRS publication 502.

-The Health FSA is federally capped each plan year.
+The Health FSA is federally capped at \$2,500 per plan year.
 The employee's annual election for the Health FSA is available for the employee and his/her eligible dependents at any time within the plan year after the employee has enrolled and is an active participant in the Plan.
 This is known as the Uniform Coverage Rule.